 We not only work on the training side of things, we also want to make sure that your professional profile is complete which is why our Career Services team will work with you throughout your time at LeaderQuest to give you the best chance possible at employment.
 We were able to help Whitney significantly improve her resume and optimize her LinkedIn profile.
 “My resume was now on point, and my LinkedIn, which I found out I surely wasn’t using correctly.
 They helped me understand its significance and how to take advantage of it, which helped out a lot.”

 Our Career Services team focuses on more than just the resume and LinkedIn, they also help candidates out with cover letters, interview prep, and actually connecting them with jobs.
-We have multiple employment partners in each our our markets to help connect graduates with quality jobs straight from training.
+We have multiple employment partners in each our markets to help connect graduates with quality jobs straight from training.

-While we do have the ability to connect people with employment, in Whitney’s case she was recruited before she even finish the program.
+While we do have the ability to connect people with employment, in Whitney’s case she was recruited before she even finished the program.
 “After 3 weeks I was contacted by a recruiter, went in for an interview, and they pretty much offered me a job on the spot because I did so well.”
 Whitney was hired by HDI Group as a Tier 1 IT Support Specialist.
-She’s currently works there as she gains the experience to get her dream job in cyber security.
+She’s currently working there as she gains the experience to get her dream job in cyber security.